-Four documented Home Depot penny finds from members of the Deal Soldier community, all on April 29, 2026.
-Real photos, real receipts, real cart shots.
+Four fully documented Home Depot penny finds from members of the Deal Soldier community, verified April 29, 2026, and preserved here as receipt-level proof.
+Newer verified finds appear further down this page.
 Card numbers and identifying transaction codes are redacted.
 SKU numbers, item names, and the $0.01 line items remain visible.
 Tap any photo to zoom in.

 @Andydeal1